markkolich/kolich-httpclient4-closure/README.md

 ## Usage

-Technically speaking, this library does not use "closures" (Lambda expressions) but rather a well defined pattern with **anonymous classes** to let you make HTTP requests using HttpClient 4.x.
+Technically speaking, this library does not use "closures" (Lambda expressions) but rather a well defined pattern with **anonymous classes**.

 ### Functional Concepts